Edema

 Symptoms of edema are varied and depend on the cause and the affected body part.
 The most common symptoms include:

 A healthcare professional recognizes edema based on a physical examination: they assess pitting, skin appearance, tension, and tenderness.
-In finding the cause of edema, besides physical examination, laboratory and imaging tests are helpful.
+In finding the cause of edema, laboratory and imaging tests are helpful, in addition to physical examinations.

 Based on the depth of pitting and the time of skin rebound, the doctor classifies the swelling into one of 4 categoriesTrusted Source of severity: